 How should you proceed?
 Removing a tenant’s belongings after an eviction isn’t as simple as just tossing them away.
-Regardless of their value, you must act in accordance with the law when handling their remaining possessions.
+Regardless of their value, you must act in accordance with the law when handling their remaining possessions and personal property.

 If you find yourself in that scenario, you must ensure that you provide the tenant with a fair chance to retrieve their property before disposing of it.
 If you fail to do so, you may find yourself in a legal battle that could result in financial losses.

-The following is everything you need to know should you find yourself in such a situation in the future.
+The following is everything you need to know about the local laws should you find yourself with a tenant's abandoned property in the future.

 What was the Legal Reason for the Eviction?

-Upon inspecting the newly vacant rental, you may find items that have been left behind.
-In order to proceed, you must first remember why the tenant left in the first place.
+Upon inspecting the newly vacant rental property, you may find items that have been left behind.
+In order to proceed, you must first remember why the tenant moves in the first place and deal with what's left behind.
 Was it because of:

 - Nonpayment of rent